 In this sugya, Rami bar Hama asks two questions related to the firstborn sacrifice.
 The first question seeks to establish the relationship between a firstborn and its substitute.
 Do the unique halakhot that apply to a firstborn sacrifice apply to its substitute as well?

-Yet the answer to this question seems to be stated explicitly in the mishnah (M. Temurah 3:5).
+Yet the answer to this question seems to be stated explicitly in the mishnah (M. Temurah 3:5):